Social Housing Energy Savings Program

 Who is eligible:

-• Provincial/Local government housing authority, or charity organizations that operates social housing buildings
+Local/Provincial government housing authority, or registered charity organizations that operate social housing buildings

 For complete eligibility, go to the program website.